AlexTrushkovsky/NoWarDDoS/README.md

 <br />
 <br />  For example: python3 attack.py 500
 <br />▪ Best for 8 CPU and 16 RAM configuration is 500 threads .
 Proxy included and working automaticaly.
+<br />▪ You can add the -v flag to see the answer codes
+<br />▪ You can add the -n flag so that logs are not clear
+<br />▪ Example: python3 attack.py 500 -v -n
 <br />
 #
 <br />▪ All working via proxy.
 Don't be shy!